marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

 output0Friendlyname: from 0 to 3. friendly name diplay on the http interface

 output0reverse: from 0 to 3 select the gpio reverse mode
-true: output is reverse "HIGH to "LOW"
+true: output is reverse "HIGH" to "LOW"

 # To do